Euro zone current account surplus dips in April

-FRANKFURT The euro zone's current account surplus dipped in April as imports into the 19-member currency bloc increased and the services surplus eased, European Central Bank data showed on Tuesday.
+FRANKFURT (Reuters) - The euro zone's current account surplus dipped in April as imports into the 19-member currency bloc increased and the services surplus eased, European Central Bank data showed on Tuesday.

 The working-day and seasonally adjusted surplus narrowed to 22.2 billion euros ($24.8 billion) from 35.7 billion euros a month earlier.
 The rolling 12-month surplus eased to 3.2 percent of the bloc's GDP from 3.4 percent a year earlier.
 The unadjusted surplus dropped to 21.5 billion euros from 46.4 billion.